jdherder/sitefolio/README.md

     // '--ignore-certificate-errors',
   ],

-  // Define pages for screenshots.
-Each page here will be represented by an individual page in the output PDF.
+  // Define page level scenarios for screenshots.
+Each item here represents an individual page in the output PDF.
   pages: [
     {
       // Required: Fully qualified URL of page.